 Full disclosure: as a rule, I am a print-book fan.
-But I know there are some positives to the engaging and now-ubiquitous ebook format, so I reviewed a number of studies and learned a lot about the digital format’s strengths and limitations.
+But I know there are some positives to the engaging and now-ubiquitous ebook format, so I reviewed a number of studies and learned a lot about the digital format’s strengths and limitations. particularly when it comes to learning to read.
 The research is not comprehensive, unfortunately.
 There have not been enough high-quality studies done on all types of ebook experiences with young children, including Kindle-like ebooks, for example, or enough strong studies with digital formats at every age of child.
 Given the research that is out there, however, there are things parents should know.

 First, one key thing to remember: